 The United States is the largest highly developed economy in the world [3], which is reflected in Figure 1.
 By almost all indices the US places in the top quarter of the graph, among the top 25% countries in the world included in the rating.
 For almost half the indicators the US occupies the top position.

-According to The Global Competitiveness Report 2019, presented by the World Economic Forum, the U.S. was 2nd only to Singapore (out of a total of 141 countries considered).
-This rating measures the effectiveness of the country’s use of its own resources for sustainable development.
+The Global Competitiveness Report measures the effectiveness of the country’s use of its own resources for sustainable development.
 In addition to a number of economic indicators this index also takes into account such variables as education, health, level of innovation, etc.

-According to the Index of Economic Freedom, which is based on freedom of business, freedom from government intervention, property protection, and freedom from corruption, the country was 20th in 2021, out of 178 countries considered.
-In terms of gold reserves and foreign exchange reserves in 2017 the U.S. was 21st, behind South Korea, Russia and China.
+High-technology exports in 2021 was 20% of manufactured exports.
+According to the Index of Economic Freedom, which is based on freedom of business, freedom from government intervention, property protection, and freedom from corruption, the country was 25th in 2024, out of 184 countries considered.
+USA's public debt as a percentage of GDP was 110.4% in 2022.

-According to the indicator for the average GDP growth in percentage over the last 10 years (2011-2020), in 2017 the country was 131st out of 206 countries.
-In terms of public debt, calculated as a percentage of the country's GDP, the USA was ranked 36th out of 210 countries considered in 2017.
 The top Global 500 companies include US oil and gas enterprises such as Exxon Mobil, Chevron, Valero Energy, Marathon Petroleum, Schlumberger, ConocoPhilips, and Duke Energy, and the large energy company General Electric.
-In S & P Global Platts 2017 Top 250 ranking of the largest energy companies several dozen US companies are listed, including those already mentioned, as well as NextEra Energy, Inc., Phillips 66, The Southern Co, Dominion Energy, Xcel Energy Inc., and many others.
+In S & P Global Platts Top 250 ranking of the largest energy companies several dozen US companies are listed, including those already mentioned, as well as NextEra Energy, Inc., Phillips 66, The Southern Co, Dominion Energy, Xcel Energy Inc., and many others.

 The U.S. has significant reserves of fossil and unconventional energy resources (Table 1).
 In terms of oil and gas reserves, the country was 9th and 5th in the world, respectively; in terms of coal reserves the country was the absolute leader [6,7].